WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 	damage
 );

-Applies damage to a party member's indicated body part. partyPositionId refers to the member's current position in the party. partName is a string and can be "head", "torso", "leftArm", "rightArm", "leftLeg", "rightLeg", or "mind".
+Applies damage to a party member's indicated body part. partyPositionId refers to the member's current position in the party. partName is a string and can be "head", "torso", "leftArm", "rightArm", "leftLeg", or "rightLeg".

 ----------------------------------------------------
 $gameSystem.giveItemToParty(